-The increase in demand for pet dogs has also had positive flow on benefits to those offering complementary goods and services.
+The increase in the sales for pet dogs has also had positive flow on benefits to those offering complementary goods and services.
 Dog grooming businesses are thriving, and pet shops are experiencing increased sales of food, toys and other items such as bedding.
-There is some concern expressed by groups such as the RSPCA that the demand for dogs is temporary.
-Once the pandemic conditions end, and people return to work, they are worried that a significant number of dogs will be dumped.
-They are also concerned that the lack of socialisation could lead to dogs developing psychological issues that require further treatment down the line.
+The higher price of dogs may have also influenced some consumers to purchase a cat, because they are, on average, cheaper than most dogs.

 - 1. Identify and analyse two factors that contributed to a shift of the demand curve for pet dogs to the right. - 2.
 Identify and analyse two factors that contributed to a shift of the supply curve for pet dogs to the left. - Construct a suitably labelled demand and supply curve to illustrate and explain how the prices of dogs have increased.
 Explain how the increase in the demand for dogs may have affected other markets.
-In your answer, refer to complements and substitutes. - 5.
-Explain why the rise in the price of dogs may be temporary.
+In your answer, refer to complements and substitutes. - Explain why the rise in the price of dogs may be temporary.
 Use a demand and supply diagram to illustrate what might happen once the coronavirus pandemic has passed.